hantsy/jakartaee9-starter-boilerplate/docs/arq-glassfish.md

 In the managed mode, Arquillian is responsible for starting and stopping the Glassfish container.

-## Configuring Arquillian Glassfish Remote Container
+## Configuring Glassfish Remote Container Adapter

 With Arquillian Glassfish remote container, you can run the tests against a running Glassfish server, esp. it is running on a different server.